-This Annual Action Plan (AAP) is for HUD Program Year (PY) 2023 (City Fiscal Year 2024) and is Year 4 of the City's Five-Year Consolidated Plan, which is a strategic plan for goals and objectives that the City aims to achieve during City Fiscal Years (FY) 2021-2025 (HUD PY 2020-2024).
+This Annual Action Plan (AAP) is for HUD Program Year (PY) 2024 (City Fiscal Year 2025) and is Year 5 of the City's Five-Year Consolidated Plan, which is a strategic plan for goals and objectives that the City aims to achieve during City Fiscal Years (FY) 2021-2025 (HUD PY 2020-2024).
 Each year the Community Development Department (CD) provides an annual update to the Consolidated Plan, which serves as an action plan for the upcoming fiscal year.
 Specific activities are described in later sections of this plan.
-In Program Year 2023 (July 1, 2023 through June 30, 2024) the City plans to utilize previously received CARES Act CDBG-CV funds to undertake activities that prepare, prevent, and respond (PPR) to the COVID-19 pandemic as requests are made and eligible activities are identified during the program year.
+Additionally, in Program Year 2024 (July 1, 2024 through June 30, 2025) the City may utilize previously received CARES Act CDBG-CV funds to undertake activities that prepare, prevent, and respond (PPR) to the COVID-19 pandemic as requests are made and eligible activities are identified.